wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Donate link: http://www.nextscripts.com/social-networks-auto-poster-for-wordpress
 Tags: automation, social networks, facebook, twitter, google plus Requires at least: 2.8
-Tested up to: 3.3.2
+Tested up to: 3.3.1
 Stable tag: 1.7.0
-License: GPLv2 or later

 This plugin automatically publishes posts from your blog to your Facebook, Twitter, and Google+ profiles and/or pages.

 == Description ==

 Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, and Google+ accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
-Plugin works with profiles, business pages, community pages, Facebook groups, etc. Plugin supports custom wordpress post types.

 == Installation ==

 You need to have accounts with Facebook, Google+ and Twitter.

-See more detailed installation instructions with screenshots here: http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress

 Social Networks Auto Poster (SNAP).